SeaVorg/GP/ABOUT.md

 ================

 We are some highschoolers from Bulgaria who have an idea and spirit, and also we can code.
+The webpage at which you can view the project is http://uvkk8e51549f.venom1724.koding.io/

 About us